emmanuel-olateju/PPG_analog_filter/README.md

 # PPG_analog_filter
+@Emmanuel_Olateju_Son_of_Zion
- design of an analog filter in multisim,proteus and matlab used for heartbeat monitoring
+ Design of an analog filter in multisim, proteus, simulink used for PPG based heartbeat monitoring Design mathematics given for multisim and simulink folder proteus simulation makes use of arduino_uno, nodeMCU can also be used in place Source code given for nodeMCU and pin assignment text document